 About Sarah

-In 2023, eager to connect with Swansea’s vibrant creative community, I volunteered as an assistant on Swansea Print Workshop’s mini print project for Judith Stroud.
-This experience introduced me to her unique printing techniques and beautiful artwork, and sparked a lasting passion for printmaking.
+In 2023, I volunteered as an assistant for Judith Stroud, who was running a class at Swansea Print Workshop for the mini print project.
+This experience introduced me to her unique printing techniques and beautiful artwork, and sparked a passion for printmaking.

-I continue to work in digital design today, and channel these skills into my printmaking practice.
+I continue to work in digital design today, and channel these skills into my new printmaking practice.

-My prints have been exhibited across Wales, and I’m honoured to have my work held in the National Library of Wales as part of the Miners Project.
+My prints have been exhibited in galleries throughout Wales, and I’m honoured to have my work held in the National Library of Wales as part of the Miners Project.

-Please get in touch with me directly for projects or to inquire about purchasing my work.
+Please get in touch for projects or to inquire about purchasing my prints:

 info@sarahdefriend.com